Description:

 ability of the subject to give written informed consent.

-- 21. Symptomatic or untreated central nervous system and leptomeningeal metastases or
+- 21. Untreated central nervous system and leptomeningeal metastases or requiring

-requiring ongoing treatment for these metastases, including corticosteroids and
+ongoing treatment for these metastases, including corticosteroids.
+Subjects with

 within 30 days of receiving TAB004.